Dynamic behavior for a gradient algorithm with energy and momentum: Discrete schemes vs continuous-time-limits

-Scheme (\ref{sgdem}) can be studied by considering the limiting ODEs obtained by taking the step size $\eta\to 0$.
-However, different ODEs can be obtained when the hyper-parameters are scaled differently.
-Here we shall derive an ODE system which keeps certain momentum effects.
+The analysis of scheme (\ref{sgdem}) involve studying the limiting ODEs obtained by letting the step size $\eta$ approach $0$.
+Notably, distinct ODEs may arise based on how the hyper-parameters are scaled.
+In this context, we will derive an ODE system that preserves certain momentum effects.